Building the world of Matcha in the USA

 • 6+ major editorial placements across top-tier American food media

-• Evergreen editorial content continuing to drive discovery long after the campaign wrapped
+• Evergreen editorial content still driving discovery after the campaign wrapped

 The editorial strategy was the force multiplier.
-Every placement reinforced the others.
-Japanese ingredients started appearing everywhere food-curious Americans were already looking, not as an interruption but as part of the conversation they were already having.
+Every placement reinforced the others, and Japanese ingredients started showing up everywhere food-curious Americans were already looking, as part of the conversation rather than an interruption.

 Matcha moved from coffee shop order to home kitchen staple.
 Miso expanded from soup into marinades, dressings, baking.
-Koji became something home fermenters were actively seeking out.
-The campaign didn't just shift purchase intent.
-It shifted how people understood what was possible in their own kitchens.
+Koji became something home fermenters actively sought out.
+The campaign shifted how people understood what was possible in their own kitchens.

 Japanese ingredients didn't need to be Americanized.
 They needed to be understood.
 Once they were, they became irresistible.